Stirling-Tools/Stirling-Tools.github.io/docs/AI/Self-Hosting-the-AI-Engine.md

 Run the AI engine alongside your Stirling PDF server.
 You need Docker Compose, a language model provider, an embedding provider, and a shared secret for the connection.

 This setup uses the default hosted providers.
 For local models, see [Model Providers](./Model-Providers.md).
+To use AI without hosting an engine, see [Stirling Cloud AI](./Stirling-Cloud-AI.md).

 ## Step 1: Configure the containers